Nightmare

 What does it mean if I dream about workplace anxiety repeatedly?

-Recurrent dreams about workplace anxiety may suggest persistent stress or unresolved issues in your professional life.
-It could be helpful to explore these feelings and consider ways to manage stress more effectively.
+Recurring dreams of workplace anxiety might suggest persistent stressors or unresolved themes in your professional life, inviting you to explore these areas more deeply.

 For dreams that leave you unsettled